ttton/frontend-coding-challenge/campaign/README.md

 ## Development Assumptions

+- Both the EDM and webpage need to follow exactly the same design
 - Static content management (i.e. content does not need to be generated dynamically, thus no application code required)
 - Placeholder links are appropriate until proper links are provided
 - No graphic resources will be made available besides the screenshot in the assets dir